VirtualDataLab/sphinx/docs/chapter_ana/Introduction to Programming with R.rst

-How can you ever know the names and order of a function?
+How can you ever know the names and order of the arguments to a function?
 There are a few different possibilities, the quickest one is probably: